-Here’s what a reverse mortgage is and how it works.
 Simply put, a reverse mortgage allows borrowers to tap into their home’s equity (similar to a home equity loan) without having to make a monthly payment.
-To qualify, you must meet the following requirements:
+To qualify, the following requirements must be met:

 - At least one borrower must be 62 years of age or older.

-- The home must serve as your primary residence.
+- The home must serve as the borrower’s primary residence.

-- You need the financial resources to cover taxes, insurance and maintenance for the house.
+- The borrower must have the financial resources to cover taxes, insurance, and maintenance for the house.

-- You must participate in a consumer information session given by a Department of Housing and Urban Development (HUD)-approved Home Equity Conversion Mortgage (HECM) counselor.
+- The borrower must participate in a consumer information session given by a Department of Housing and Urban Development (HUD)-approved Home Equity Conversion Mortgage (HECM) counselor.